System Setup

 Help path (optional)

-The path to the directory where the help pages of the forms and popup forms will be stored by default.
+The default directory path containing help pages of forms and popup forms.

 Log path (optional)